mooinglemur/zsmkit/README.md

 It also has these features that ZSound currently lacks:

-* Playback of ZSM files streamed from open files on SD card (defined out by default, requires editing Makefile)
+* Playback of ZSM files streamed from open files on SD card (disabled by default, requires editing Makefile to enable)
 * Four playback slots with priorities (0-3)
 * Multiple simultaneous slot playback, with priority-based channel arbitration and automatic restore of state when higher priorities end playback
 * "Master volume" control for each playback slot